Frequently Asked Questions

 Your insurance carrier’s phone number is on the back of your insurance card.
 Here are some helpful questions to ask when you call:

-- Do I have mental health benefits?
+Do I have coverage for mental health services?

-- Do I have a deductible?
-If so, what is it and have I met it yet?
+Do I have a deductible?
+If so, how much is it, and have I met it yet?

 We use SimplePractice Software, which enables us to be eco-friendly in that we are as paperless as possible.
 We will collect your email address when you schedule your first appointment, and you will be given access to our secure, mobile friendly Client Portal where all paperwork can be completed prior to your first visit.
 You will be able to upload your insurance card, electronically sign intake paperwork, and complete assessments to help us understand what brings you into therapy.
 The Client Portal will also allow you to send secure messages to your provider.